 The Fine Arts Gallery is a campus facility providing the university community with exposure to exhibitions of professional artists, faculty and students.
-Extra curricular activities such as an annual Christmas Art Sale of student and faculty work and a Spring Festival of Fine Arts as well as the proximity of the Montgomery Museum of Fine Arts as a resource provide a stimulating environment for the study and creation of the fine arts at AUM.
+Extracurricular activities such as an annual Christmas Art Sale of student and faculty work and a Spring Festival of Fine Arts as well as the proximity of the Montgomery Museum of Fine Arts provide a stimulating environment for the study and creation of the fine arts at AUM.